CatherineTrevor/help-trevor-grow/README.md

 ### Color Scheme

-The site uses the following standard HTML colors:
+Due to the player audience, the site uses the following clear, simple colors:

 **Header and footer text:** white (#FFF)